-Brooklyn Lifelong Learning (BLL) is an independent, nonprofit lifelong learning program on the campus of Brooklyn College.
-We foster peer learning among adults through classes, seminars and cultural activities designed and conducted by members and volunteers in an informal, noncompetitive and intellectually stimulating environment.
+Brooklyn Lifelong Learning (BLL) is an independent, 501(c)(3) nonprofit program on the campus of Brooklyn College.
+We foster peer learning among adults through non-credit classes, seminars and cultural activities designed and conducted by members and volunteers in an informal, noncompetitive and intellectually stimulating environment.
 We are one of the oldest lifelong learning programs in the United States and continue to adhere to our basic concept — to create, adapt and maintain an academically oriented, campus-based lifelong learning program run by adults for adults.

 In addition to our regularly scheduled courses on numerous subjects, we offer lectures, performances, art exhibitions, and trips to places of historical and cultural interest.
 BLL caters to every interest and is a vital force in the lives of our members.